 - Robert Hijmans teaches Quantitative Geography (GEO200CN).
 It is a survey course about spatial data analysis and modeling using R, including subjects such as point pattern analysis, kriging, inference, cellular automata and Markov chains.
 It has lectures, disussions, and a intensive lab.

 - Jim Fadel teaches ABG250: Mathematical Modeling in Biological Systems, which uses R and teaches enough for the applications in class

-- Anna Steel is teaching ECL298: R for Dummies: Basics of data manipulation in R Winter Quarter 2013.
+- Anna Steel taught ECL298: R for Dummies: Basics of data manipulation in R Winter Quarter 2013.
 The course may be taught by someone else in the future, but is still up in the air.